 Greipel still managed to win stage five without the 38-year-old, and Henderson is now simply concerned about getting through the next few stages in order to be able to help his leader later in the Tour.

-“It’s the breathing that’s the problem,” he said.
-“If it’s just riding along in the peloton, it’s alright.
-But when I go full gas against crosswind or uphill, I can’t breathe.
+"It's the breathing that's the problem," he said (opens in new tab).
+"If it's just riding along in the peloton, it's alright.
+But when I go full gas against crosswind or uphill, I can't breathe.

 "I have two broken ribs and they expand so much that I'm in big trouble when it gets super hard.
 There's an improvement this morning from yesterday morning.